eaze/data-science-homework/README.md

   4. Email ```solutions.zip``` to ```atilley@eaze.com``` (or your recruiter).
   5. You'll receive an email with your results.

-*Important Note: Questions 4 and 5 can be completed in either R or Python (doesn't have to be the same for 4 and 5).
+*Important Note: Questions 4 and 5 can both be completed in either R or Python.
 If you fill out both the R and Python function files for a question, we will score both and give you the best result.

 <br />